HN020719/HealthyRecipeInsights/README.md

 Since 'description' is NMAR, we will test the missingness of 'average_rating' column.
 We believe 'average_rating' is MAR, since it dependent on 'submitted', but not dependent on 'n_ingredients'.

 #### average_rating vs submitted

+We classify the submissions into two types: early and late. dates before 2013-06-18 are defined as early and dates after 2013-06-18 are defined as late.
+We want to test whether the average rating is MAR dependent on early and late submissions.

+In the table below, we show the distribution of early, denoted as True, and late, denoted as False, is very different.

 | submitted   |   rating_missing = False |   rating_missing = True |
 |:------------|-------------------------:|------------------------:|
 | False       |                0.0457172 |                0.118053 |
 | True        |                0.954283  |                0.881947 |

+<iframe src="assets/Submitted-Time-by-Missingness-of-Rating.html" width=800 height=600 frameBorder=0></iframe>

 #### average_rating vs n_ingredients